f-ei8ht/notes/CS Fundamentals/OOPS.md

 }
 ```

-instance variable will have different copy for every object created.
+instance variable will have different copy for every object created. instance variable goes to heap because it belongs to every object created of a class scope is same as scope of object because they are created when object is created and destroyed when object is destroyed you do not need to initliaze jvm can give default values to them
+they are stoered in method area

 ```java
 package InstanceVar;